smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 method B. Did we make B worst when we improved A?

 Instead of only getting a few numbers we could have ran many MANY MANY test runs and averaged the results.
-We did several to see if the results were consistent.
-Had we run more I would have been more confident our performance was consistently better.
+We did several tests with only the slow packages to see if the results were consistent.
+Had we run all of the packages again several times I would have been confident our performance was better in all cases.

-When we chose to sample the numbers could again have shifted their results.
+When we chose to capture our performance data could have shifted the results.
 Remember the ``Regex..ctor(string)`` from our most active methods?
 That is the constructor to the ``Regex`` class.
 We are [compiling][compile] our regexes once then using them many times per snippet.
 Compilation would occur on startup and your